jmsadair/ConcurrentHuffman/README.md

   int main()
   {
-    // The file that is going to be compressed. std::string file_to_decompress = "my_compressed_file.txt";
+    // The file that is going to be decompressed. std::string file_to_decompress = "my_compressed_file.txt";
-    // The decompressed file created from the compressed file. std::string compressed_file = "my_decompressed_file.txt";
+    // The decompressed file created from the compressed file. std::string decompressed_file = "my_decompressed_file.txt";
     // Decompress the file.
     ConcurrentHuffman::decompressFile(file_to_decompress, decompressed_file);
   }